CERTIFIED PARENT COACH

 FOUNDER, THRIVE WITH A GUIDE, LLC

 My name is Vanessa Elias and I am the founder of Thrive with a Guide, LLC.
-I am a certified parent coach and a mental health activist, and I serve as a lead voice in my community connecting parents to professionals, resources, and thought leaders.
-I specialize in considering siblings when creating a personalized support plan for parents.
-I am also a facilitator for the National Alliance on Mental Illness Child & Adolescent Network (NAMI-CAN) and have led parent support groups since 2015.
+I am a mental health activist, certified parent coach, speaker, and writer specializing in whole-family synergy and well-being.
+Together we problem solve, shift your lens, and develop actionable steps to change and improve life in your home.
+I am also a group facilitator for both the National Alliance on Mental Illness (NAMI) and Authentic Connections Groups (AC Groups).

 As the president of the Wilton Youth Council (2015-2019), I was part of the team that engaged acclaimed researcher Suniya S. Luthar, Ph.D., to survey local high school students.
 The result was the Privileged and Pressured presentation and a community-wide reckoning about the unhealthy obsession with achievement.
 It was the subject of NPR's The Perils Of Pushing Kids Too Hard, And How Parents Can Learn To Back Off, where I talk candidly about the students’ feedback, "People don't talk about these things.
 Families often struggle silently, not realizing that their friends' or neighbors' kids are experiencing the same struggles.
 So having an opportunity to create a conversation about this was really important."

-Concerned parents, including myself, were the driving force behind the creation of the Free Play Matters Task Force.
-We sought out collaboration with Peter Gray, Ph.D., and Lenore Skenazy, co-founders of Let Grow, and Dr. Kevin Smith, superintendent of Wilton Public Schools.
+Concerned parents, including myself, were the driving force behind the creation of the Free Play Matters Task Force, inspired by the work of Peter Gray, Ph.D., and Lenore Skenazy, co-founders of Let Grow.
 The goal is to educate the community about the critical importance of child-directed play.
 One of my outreach initiatives is Big Block Party Weekend, which promotes face-to-face connection and free play among neighborhood kids.
 It's now a beloved annual event in Wilton.
-Another is the "How to Raise an Adult" (by Julie Lythcott-Haims) parenting book discussions that Kevin Smith and I co-lead.
-Task force members hope to change state law, too.
 I was one of five task force members to testify in the Connecticut legislature in support of a bill to remove the threat of police or child protective services involvement when a child is enjoying unsupervised play.
 The task force was featured on PBS NewsHour's Why helicopter parenting may jeopardize kids' health.

 I was honored to be named a “Wilton 25” in 2017, celebrating 25 extraordinary Wilton residents for their talent, entrepreneurial spirit, generosity, expertise, and philanthropy.